Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Results

-A pronounced mid‐level monsoonal flow lies immediately east of the cold‐pool front, exhibiting a distinct thermodynamic profile before interaction at 05 AM (Figure \ref{fig:cross.CPP}).
-The 306.0 K and 307.5 K $\theta_\rho$ isopleths curve downward between –25 km and +100 km, and along the 306 K contour MSE increases sharply.
-This indicates a relatively cold and dry layer from 800 m to 2000 m (core $\sim$1500 m), which aloft drives the flow forward while suppressing convection in the warm boundary layer below 800 m.
+A pronounced mid‐level monsoonal head (with surface signal around $(1^\circ\mathrm{N},\,146^\circ\mathrm{E})$ in Figure \ref{fig:snap.Q2}, with dynamics in Movie S2 in Supporting Information, illustrated in Section \ref{sec:monsoon}; flow in Figure \ref{fig:snap.Tz2}) lies immediately east of the cold‐pool front, exhibiting a distinct thermodynamic profile before interaction at 05 AM (Figure \ref{fig:cross.CPP}).
+In this study, we interpret the cross-equatorial monsoon intrusion as a large scale density current centered near 1–2 km, whose leading head interacts with the shallower density currents associated with cold pools and the land breeze.
+The 306.0 K and 307.5 K $\theta_\rho$ isopleths curve downward between –25 km and +100 km, and below the 306 K contour MSE increases sharply.
+This suggests that the air between 800 and 2000 m is markedly denser, colder, and drier than the surrounding environment, which can suppress convective development in the warm, moist boundary layer below 800 m.
+This layer corresponds to the dynamic core of the monsoonal flow, typically centered near 1500 m in the lower troposphere—well above the near-surface core of small-scale density currents.

-Between 5 AM and 9 AM, differences in MSE and $\theta_\rho$ between the monsoonal air and the environment become less distinct.
-This is possibly a result of cold pool gust fronts lifting and mixing warm and humid boundary layer air with drier monsoonal air.
+Between 5 AM and 9 AM, differences in MSE and $\theta_\rho$ between the monsoonal air and its surrounding environment become less distinct.
+This indicates that cold pool gust fronts lift and mix warm, moist boundary layer air with the drier monsoonal air with the help of newly generated convection, thereby blurring the boundary between the monsoon layer and the ambient environment and weakening the thermodynamic contrast that initially defines the monsoonal head.
 This uplift generates new convective cells along and beneath the leading edge of the monsoon layer.
 By entraining higher-MSE air aloft, the gust fronts progressively warm and moisten the monsoonal core—enhancing its instability and favoring further convection below.
+Large, mature cold pools generated by the second mode of organized convective activity coexist with developing smaller cold pools in advance (Y = between –10 to 100 km).
 Finally, precipitation in the positive X channel and the density current (marked by the 304.5 K $\theta_\rho$ isopleth) move offshore at the approximate speed of 4.6 m s$^{-1}$.
+While the propagation and interaction of density currents are the primary drivers of precipitation, the local persistence of old convective cells is noticeably shorter than that of the density currents themselves.
+Nevertheless, density currents continuously generate new convective cells at their gust front, leading to the discontinuous and intermittent nature of convective precipitation.